-Big basin sagebrush is (or was) one of the foundational species on our rangelands prior to European occupation.
+Big mountain sagebrush is (or was) one of the foundational species on our rangelands prior to European occupation.
 But it's poor forage for cattle, so one of the first activities a new rancher would undertake was to rip out or burn existing sagebrush and replace it with non-native grasses.
 There are a few pockets left in the Missoula valley, and more substantial ones down the Bitterroot.

 Big basin sage provides crucial habitat for many grassland birds, and serves as a 'nurse plant' for seedlings of native forbs and grasses.
 The incredibly extensive roots find moisture even in the driest months, although they can tolerate periodic deep irrigation.
 And as a bonus: the deer seem to avoid this one!